 Xemex – a Swiss Success Story Since 1996, designed by Ruedi Kuelling.
 The timepieces of Xemex Swiss Watch have evolved from well-guarded secrets known only to a handful of design aficionados to cherished collector’s items.
 In 2000 and 2001 Xemex did win the first place in competition for design innovation of the year in Germany and the US.Ruedi Külling lives in Zollikon-Zurich, Switzerland and has won many international awards for his designs.
 The Xemex line sprang from his design theses – simplicity, clarity and unity.
 Watches of high quality design which are easy to read and comfortable for the wearer.
 Xemex timepieces have won twice the title "Watch of the Year" for its unique design and workmanship.
 Some of Külling’s posters are on permanent exhibit in the Museum of Modern Art, New York.
 Watches and other product designs are on exhibit at The London Design Museum, The Chicago Museum of Architecture and Design, The Museum of Modern Art, New York and The Guggenheim Museum, New York.

-traser Australia, traser H3 Australia, Mondaine Australia, Jowissa Australia, XEMEX Australia.
+traser Australia, traser H3 Australia, Mondaine Australia, Jowissa Australia, XEMEX Australia, Manfred Cracco Australia.